 Matt Scholten was a Senior Lecturer in Acting and Guest Director at the University of Southern Queensland, working with students in the Bachelor of Creative Arts and Honours degrees from 2015-2017.
-In 2018, Matt will be lecturing in acting at Brisbane Conservatorium at Griffith University and QUT in Brisbane.
-Matt recently completed work as Acting/Drama Coach on Magpie Pictures’ television production Grace Beside Me which will screen locally on NITV, SBS On Demand & ABC TV and the Disney Channel internationally.
+In 2018, Matt will be lecturing in acting at Griffith University and QUT in Brisbane.
+Matt recently completed work as Acting/Drama Coach on Magpie Pictures’ television production Grace Beside Me.

 Matt holds a Bachelor of Education with majors in Drama & English from the University of Melbourne.
 He has worked as a Teacher in a range of education settings since 1993.
 Matt is available to work as an Acting Coach and to run workshops and training in Directing and Acting Australia-wide.
 He has taught audition skills and preparation, improvisation, script analysis and development.

 After graduating from the Victorian College of the Arts (VCA) in 2006, Matt returned to the VCA to lecture in acting and directing from 2007-2014.
 At the VCA, Matt directed productions such as John Romeril’s Chicago-Chicago, All Souls by Daniel Keene, Roulette by Raimondo Cortese, L’ Intruse by Maurice Maeterlinck, Fire Island by Charles Mee, Light Shining in Buckinghamshire by Caryl Churchill and The Laramie Project by Moisés Kaufmann.
 He created and taught the VCA’s first short courses in directing and hosted the VCA’s first Regional Outreach Project: a Winter School at Benalla Performing Arts Centre (BPACC) in 2012.